-Initiated by: Marjolijn Dijkman
+Initiated and hosted by: Marjolijn Dijkman

 Produced with: IKON Gallery, Birmingham, UK